LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 }
 ```

-Just as it is generally avoided in SEH, you probably also want to limit your use of swallowing errors in Rx.
-You may, however, have a specific exception you want to handle.
-Catch has an overload that enables you specify the type of exception.
-Just as the following code would allow you to catch a `TimeoutException`:
+This kind of catch-and-ignore everything handling is generally discouraged in C#, and you probably also want to limit your use of its equivalent in Rx.

+### Swallowing only specific exception types

+It's much more common to want to handle a specific exception like this:

 ```csharp
 try